jeffboody/libnn/readme.md

 the desired output.
 Notable examples of Conditional GANs include Pixel-To-Pixel GAN (paired image-to-image translation) and Cycle GAN (unpaired image-to-image translation).

 The Pixel-To-Pixel GAN paper proposes a generic architecture that incorporates U-Net skip connections for the generator, a custom cGAN + L1 objective fuction combined with a Patch GAN, divide the objective by 2 when training the descriminator, the Adam optimizer, batch normalization with instance normalization, dropout in the generator (to increase variation), strided convolutions, and ReLU/leaky ReLU activation functions.
+The role of the L1 objective function is to serve as a stabilizing loss, however, this seems to fundamentially change the GAN game such that the discriminator is able to detect generated samples with a very high accuracy.

-The Cycle GAN enforces transitivity via a cycle consistency loss term.
+The Cycle GAN enforces
+transitivity via a cycle consistency loss term.
 The Cycle GAN architecture consists of residual blocks for the generator, the objective function is combined with a Patch